-What is Banff known for?
+1. What is Banff Known For?

-The Town of Banff is the highest town in all of Canada, it is the oldest national park in Canada and the second oldest in North America, and the third oldest in the world.
+The Town of Banff is the highest town in all of Canada, it is the oldest national park in Canada and the second oldest in North America, and the third oldest in the world!

-Why is the water so blue in Banff?
+Why is the Water so Blue in Banff?

-What mountain range is Banff in?
+What Mountain Range is Banff in?